catekat16/Advanced-C-Code/README.md

 ### For employment inquiries: 💡

-Due to academic honesty policies, I set the visibility of all the related repos to private, so if you would like to view my work / assess my knowledge of C, please email me and I'll add you as a collaborator!
+Due to academic honesty policies, I set the visibility of all the related repos to private, so if you would like to view my work / assess my knowledge of C, please email me at caitlyn.chen@columbia.edu and I'll add you as a collaborator!